MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/understand/faq.md

 Our [launch page](https://aka.ms/WindowsAdminCenter) is the best starting point and has links to our newly categorized documentation content, download location, how to provide feedback, reference information, and other resources.

-## What is the version history of Project Honolulu leading up to Windows Admin Center GA?
+## What is the version history, is there a high-level changelog?

 Leading up to the Microsoft Ignite conference in September 2017, we announced Project Honolulu Technical Preview, and explained our rationale and our vision.

+* Version [1809](https://aka.ms/WindowsAdminCenter) Our most recent GA release, 1809 brings features that were previously in preview to the GA channel.
+[View the full Windows Admin Center 1809 announcement.](https://aka.ms/WindowsAdminCenterBlog)
+* Version [1808](https://aka.ms/WACPreview1808-InsiderBlog) added Installed Apps tool, lots of under the hood improvments, and major updates to the preview SDK.
+* Version [1807](https://aka.ms/WACPreview1807-InsiderBlog) added file share management, Azure Update, tag filtering, and streamlined the Azure registration (no manual PowerShell script requirement.)
+* Version [1806](https://aka.ms/WACPreview1806-InsiderBlog) added Showscript, SDN management, 2008 R2 connections, and Scheduled tasks
-* Version [1804](https://aka.ms/WindowsAdminCenter) is released as Windows Admin Center and adds security features, role-based access control, and is our first GA release.
+* Version [1804](https://cloudblogs.microsoft.com/windowsserver/2018/04/12/announcing-windows-admin-center-our-reimagined-management-experience/) was released as **Windows Admin Center** and adds security features, role-based access control, and was our first GA release.
 * Version [1803](https://blogs.windows.com/windowsexperience/2018/03/13/announcing-project-honolulu-technical-preview-1803-and-rsat-insider-preview-for-windows-10) added support for AAD access control, detailed logging, resizable content, and a bunch of tool improvements.
 * Version [1802](https://blogs.windows.com/windowsexperience/2018/02/13/announcing-windows-server-insider-preview-build-17093-project-honolulu-technical-preview-1802) added support for accessibility, localization, high-availability deployments, tagging, Hyper-V host settings, and gateway authentication.
 * Version [1712](https://blogs.windows.com/windowsexperience/2017/12/19/announcing-project-honolulu-technical-preview-1712-build-05002) added more virtual machine features and performance improvements throughout the tools.
 * Version [1711](https://cloudblogs.microsoft.com/windowsserver/2017/12/01/1711-update-to-project-honolulu-technical-preview-is-now-available/) added highly anticipated tools (Remote Desktop, and PowerShell) along with other improvements.
-* Version [1709](https://cloudblogs.microsoft.com/windowsserver/2017/09/22/project-honolulu-technical-preview-is-now-available-for-download/) launched as our first public preview release.
+* Version [1709](https://cloudblogs.microsoft.com/windowsserver/2017/09/22/project-honolulu-technical-preview-is-now-available-for-download/) launched **Project Honolulu** as our first public preview release.

 ## I'm having an issue with Windows Admin Center, where can I get help?